 The north alley garden includes the plants on and near the copper fence; the vines on the chainlink fence; the beds that run down either side of the path down the center of the alley; and the dogwood tree that marks the end of the north alley beds..
 Note that both the south and north alley gates are ‘see through’.
 The alley gardens are transition spaces between the sunny front garden and the shady back garden.
 I wanted the spaces to have a smooth transition.
 The gates serve as barriers to keep the dogs confined to the backyard, but allow the visual flow of the garden to continue without too much interruption.
 The plantings in the alleys consist of both sun and shade plants, repeating some of the plants that appear in both the larger gardens that they connect.

 The bed against the house has very difficult conditions since it is in the ‘rain shadow’ of the roof overhang and is very dry.
 The ’Beacon Silver’ Lamium that was the original primary groundcover for that side suffered badly during the dry winter of 2009-2010.
 White corydalis (Corydalis ochroleuca) has seeded into the area and has taken over as the primary groundcover.
 Columbine seeds freely in the bed.
 Other perennials include ‘Jack Frost’ brunnera, Solomon’s Seal, and Eupatorium ‘Chocolate’ (which is late to come up in spring but blooms in October for a nice show as the garden season ends.)
 Deadhead the ‘Jack Frost’ to limit seeding; deadhead and cut back columbine as described elsewhere in this manual; cut down the old foliage of the Eupatorium in spring along with general clean-up of any tough old foliage stems in the area; the Solomon’s Seal used to need little to no care other than cutting down in spring (or fall if you prefer).
 Unfortunately, beginning in 2014 a sawfly pest started attacking the leaves of Solomon’s Seal throughout the garden, starting in this area.
-If this continues to be a problem, the Solomon’s Seal may need to be removed – at this point I have been cutting down and discarding into the garbage all the foliage at the first signs of damage.
+This continues to be a problem and you may want to remove some or all the Solomon’s Seal – at this point I have been cutting down and discarding into the garbage all the foliage at the first signs of damage.
 By the back porch there is a clump of Dwarf Korrean goatsbeard.
 It has spikes of white flowers in early summer.
 It will seed prolifically if not deadheaded, so be sure to deadhead that one!

 The dogwood tree at the end of the alley appeared to be in a bit too much shade from the ash to bloom really well.
 It bloomed best on the side facing the neighbor presumably because it gets more light on that side.
 The amount of flowering wood has been increasing each year though.
 In 2015 it bloomed really well and we finally realized that the tree just had to reach a degree of maturity before it hit its stride with respect to blooming!
 Fall color is a nice purple-red.
 As the tree has matured, it has started developing peeling bark – don’t assume peeling bark means the tree is in trouble!
 Because there is not much room at the end of the alley, the tree needs to have branches pruned off from time to time to prevent it from blocking passage down the lower end of the alley path.